-There is nothing wrong with being a night owl, but it can be inconvenient; mostly because it doesn’t fit in with societal norms.
+There’s nothing wrong with being a night owl, but it can be inconvenient, mostly because it doesn’t fit in with societal norms.
+If you want success in life, it’s better to be a lark.
+With this in mind, I changed my sleep schedule within three days and sustained it by making my mornings more enjoyable.

 My Story of Difficult Mornings and Sleepless Nights

 I’d noticed a progressively worsening morning grogginess since my early teens.
-By the time I started my first job at 17, getting out of bed was a constant struggle, and I’d invariably arrive at the office unwashed and unshaven.
+By the time I started work at 17, getting out of bed was a constant struggle and I’d usually arrive at the office unwashed and unshaven.

-I knew the solution was to go to bed earlier, but I was never tired in the evening.
-In fact, this was when I came alive, regardless of how little I’d slept the previous night.
-Frustrated, I would lie awake until the early hours.
+Going to bed earlier would have solved the problem, but I was never tired in the evening.
+In fact, that was when I came alive, regardless of how little I’d slept the previous night.
+Frustrated, I’d lie awake until the early hours.

-To make up for lost sleep, I’d stay in bed throughout most of the weekend, which resulted in lying sleepless all-night Sunday and arriving at work in a state of exhaustion on Monday.
+To make up for lost sleep, I spent my weekends in bed.
+As a result, I’d lay sleepless all night Sunday and arrive at work in a state of exhaustion on Monday.

 Chronotypes: Larks and Owls

 This refers to our natural predisposition to wake early or late, which we call the “body clock,” “internal clock,” or “circadian rhythm.”
 Larks rise early and are at their most productive in the morning.
-Owls sleep later, remaining active long after dark.
+Owls sleep late and remain active long after dark.

-But statistics suggest that most people fall somewhere between the two chronotypes, and have little difficulty adjusting to varying schedules.
+But statistics suggest that the majority of people fall somewhere between the two chronotypes and can adjust to varying schedules with little difficulty.

-Despite this flexibility, morning chronotypes are more highly regarded.
+In spite of this flexibility, morning chronotypes are more highly revered.
 They are considered industrious, self-disciplined, reliable, and attentive.
-They never oversleep, and never appear tired during what society deems “respectable hours.”
+They never oversleep and never appear tired during what society deems “respectable hours.”

-Owls, on the other hand, are considered lazy, self-indulgent, unreliable, and inattentive due to oversleeping and general fatigue.
-And adapting their lifestyle according to chronotype, as I did, does not improve matters.
+And adapting their lifestyle according to their chronotype does little to improve matters.
 They are then regarded with suspicion for “keeping odd hours” and “turning night into day.”

 Can You Change Your Chronotype?

-With some effort, I’ve been a lark for the past five years.
-But give me a few weeks vacation, and I’ll soon slide back into my old, nocturnal ways.
+With some effort, I’ve been a morning person for the past five years.
+But I always slip back into my old, nocturnal ways when I’m on vacation.

-So, from experience, I don’t believe our inherent chronotype can be changed.
-All we can do is stop it ruling our lives.
+So, from experience, I don’t believe we can change our inherent chronotype.
+All we can do is try to keep it from ruling our lives.

-But it does in time change of its own accord.
-It shifts with age as a result of hormonal fluctuations, causing the circadian rhythm to return to more or less its prepubescent state by age 60.
+But it does change with age.
+Due to hormonal fluctuations, the circadian rhythm returns to more or less its prepubescent state by 60, which is when we’re getting ready to retire.

 How I Changed My Sleep Schedule

-Experts recommend going to bed 15 minutes earlier each week until your schedule is as you want it.
-Painless as this may be, I was too short of time.
+Experts recommend going to bed 15 minutes earlier each week until your schedule is where you want it.
+Painless as this may be, I had just three days to turn into a lark.

-On day one, I forced myself out of bed at 6 a.m. and struggled through the day in a state of exhaustion, resisting the temptation to take a nap.
-As usual, I was wide awake by evening, but went to bed at 11 p.m. nevertheless.
+On the first morning, I forced myself out of bed at 6 a.m. and struggled through the day in a state of exhaustion.
+As usual, I was wide awake by evening but remained resolute, turning in at 11 p.m.
 I slept badly and rose just as I was drifting off at 6 a.m.
-My sleep improved on the second night, and on the third, I turned in at 10 p.m.
+My sleep improved on the second night.
+And on the third, I turned in at 10 p.m.

-The next step was to sustain my new sleep schedule and learn to enjoy the mornings like a true lark.
+The next step was to sustain my new sleep schedule and learn to enjoy my mornings like a true lark.

 1. Keep to an Established Bedtime Routine

 A bedtime routine conditions the mind and body to go to sleep following a sequence of signals.
-Most important is that you go to bed at more or less the same time every night. ✔
+Most important is that you go to bed at more or less the same time every night and get up at the same time every morning.
+Even on weekends.

-Before going to bed, turn off the lights, the TV, and other electronic devices in a ritualistic manner.
-To put your mind at ease, check that you’ve set the alarm clock properly. ✔
+Before going to bed, turn off the lights, the TV, and other devices and appliances in a ritualistic manner.
+To put your mind at ease, check that you’ve set the alarm clock properly.

-It’s said that the bedroom should be associated only with sleep and intimacy, but final winding down exercises can be performed in bed.
-These can include reading, meditating, listening to meditative music, or jotting down the day’s events in a journal—more on that later. ✔ I sometimes like to read before lying down.
+It’s said that the bedroom should be associated only with sleep and intimacy, but it is okay to perform final winding down exercises in bed.
+These can include reading, meditating, listening to meditative music, or jotting down the day’s events in a journal—more on that later.

 2. Make Sure Your Sleep Area Is Comfortable